Traditional One-Car Garage Design Ideas

 Once inside the foyer, the 3,500-square foot main level opens with a 27-foot central living room with natural fireplace.
 Nearby is a large kitchen featuring an extended island, hearth room and butler’s pantry with an adjacent formal dining space near the front of the house.
 Also featured is a sun room and spacious study, both perfect for relaxing, as well as two nearby garages that add up to almost 1,500 square foot of space.
 A large master suite with bath and walk-in closet which dominates the 2,700-square foot second level which also includes three additional family bedrooms, a convenient laundry and a flexible 580-square-foot bonus space.
 Downstairs, the lower level boasts approximately 1,000 more square feet of finished space, including a recreation room, guest suite and additional storage.

-Design ideas for a small traditional detached one-car carport in San Francisco.
+Design ideas for a mid-sized traditional one-car garage in Omaha.

-Design ideas for a small traditional detached one-car carport in San Francisco.
+Design ideas for a mid-sized traditional one-car garage in Omaha.

 Traditional One-Car Garage Design Ideas